OpenEugene/fist-to-five-slack-emoji/README.md

-PROPOSAL: We use fist-to-5 consensus-based decision making."
+PROPOSAL: We use fist-to-5 consensus-based decision making.
 ---

 Template from Code for Boston - feel free to copy!